 I’m confused about the waiting period.
 What does it mean and can I file for claims during this period?

 Many people purchase health insurance without knowing its many exclusions.
 A waiting period is one such exclusion.
 It is the time frame between the start of your plan and when you can claim benefits from your insurer.
 Simply put, any costs incurred during this time will not be covered.
 Good news is that once it elapses, your coverage will kick in and you are once again entitled to your benefits.

 Depending on your chosen plan type, the level of coverage, and the insurer, waiting periods can also vary.
 Generally speaking, many policies come with long waiting periods for the following types of coverage:

 - Maternity care - Usually between 10 to 12 months

 - Dental care - 6 to 12 months

 - Cardiovascular care and cancer - Up to 2 years

-Waiting periods are usually put in place to prevent policyholders from immediately claiming treatment for pre-existing conditions, which includes any condition or illness that you may have experienced symptoms of or received treatment for in the past.
+Again, these are usually put in place to prevent policyholders from immediately claiming treatment for their pre-existing conditions.
+These include any condition or illness that you may have experienced symptoms of or received treatment for in the past.